We asked visitors of Counselling Directory these hard-hitting questions in our recent self-care survey for Mental Health Awareness Week.

 “I would be less harsh on myself.
 I would pat myself on the back for daily achievements.
 I would treat myself as well as I do my friends.”

-A great deal of our responses had an overriding theme – being kinder to ourselves and prioritising self-care.
+A lot of our responses had an overriding theme – being kinder to ourselves and prioritising self-care.
 Learning to take care of ourselves without feeling guilty isn’t always easy, but try to keep this in mind – you can’t pour from an empty cup.
 You cannot help and support others if you are struggling, so try to remember self-care isn’t selfish.

 To help with this we asked our members what steps they would suggest to those looking to improve their self-care practice.
 Here are some of our favourite responses: